arnobaer/comet-draft/doc/devices.md

 error_parser: ERR\d+
 ```

-If the a returned value matches the regular expression, a `DeviceException` is raised.
+If a returned value matches the regular expression, a `DeviceException` is raised.

 Additional error messages can be defined to match the error codes (or using a
 capture group to match only a part of the error code).